To protect the health of our visitors, the Manitoba Museum is closed until further notice, starting on March 14

 Non-flash photography is welcome at the Museum for personal use only.
 Tag us in your photos on social media: @ManitobaMuseum #Nonsuch #ManitobaMuseum

-NOTE: Use of selfie sticks and tripods.
+NOTE: Use of selfie sticks.
 They are permitted in the Museum Galleries and in the Science Gallery so long as they are being used responsibly and not disturbing exhibits or other visitors.
 Photos in the Planetarium are only permitted before or after the show when the lights are up.

 Programs and Events